23 June 2015

 To date it is the Uni’s best performing post; which I’m sure wasn’t on their marketing plan, but which does serve to remind us to post with our audience in mind and to not be afraid to take the odd risk.

-And also, that frankly, Facebook is an awkward pain in the backside and that’s why it should be part of your marketing plans, but only a part, because try as you might, you will never tame the Facebook beast and get it doing what you want.
+And to also remind us that frankly Facebook is an awkward pain in the backside and that’s why it should be part of your marketing plans, but only a part, because try as you might, you will never tame the Facebook beast and get it doing what you want.